I got

 I approached them and asked if they were going to Hell Inside.

-The response I got was not one I would ever have expected, "No, we're going to Japan to play a festival.
+"No, we're going to Japan to play a festival.
 We have to go to Germany and get a connecting flight."

 Needless to say the conversation from then on was somewhat of a success.